Watch Our Vet Tech Video

 Explore Veterinary Technology

-Eastern Florida State College offers a two-year Associate in Science degree in Veterinary Technology.
+Eastern Florida State College offers a two-year Associate in Science degree in Veterinary Technology, which is changing to the name Veterinary Nursing effective with the Fall 2019 term.
 The curriculum includes relevant general education courses and veterinary technology courses.
 Students complete at least two years of academic study including clinical practice under the supervision of EFSC faculty in the college's veterinary technology clinical facility and designated external clinical sites.
 General education courses and support courses may be completed prior to admission to the program or concurrently with program courses.
 The Veterinary Technology Program courses are sequential and require a commitment to attending classes.

 The program is limited access and requires a special application process in addition to the general EFSC admissions process.